 Now, let’s talk about planners.
 Oh boy, planners are an absolute must-have.
 They are the key to effective time management and preventing forgetfulness.
 Seriously, all my friends can vouch for my obsession with planners!
 So, don’t just buy one and let it collect dust on your desk.
 Use it!
 Cross off completed tasks, highlight important deadlines, and find a way to enjoy using it.
 Trust me, it’ll make a world of difference.

-This may seem like a no brained but, just because the class is online does not mean it will be easy.
-You actually have to read the online textbook and yes, taking notes will help in the class.
-Whether you decide to make this into a detailed notebook sheet or a a bullet point PDF file, have a systematic way of note taking for online classes.
-This also helps you get a head start on understanding your leaening style.
+Taking notes may seem like a no-brainer, but don’t underestimate its importance in online classes.
+Just because the class is virtual doesn’t mean it’ll be a walk in the park.
+You still have to read that online textbook, and yes, taking notes will help you retain information and succeed in the class.
+Whether you prefer detailed notebook sheets or bullet point PDF files, find a systematic way of note-taking that works for you.
+This will also give you a head start in understanding your learning style and adapting accordingly.